aio-libs/aiohttp-security/docs/example_db_auth.rst

 Database
 --------

-Launch script to fill database with sample data like this:
+Launch these sql scripts to init database and fill it with sample data:
 ``psql template1 < demo/sql/sample_data.sql``.